 - Earn 3X Hilton Honors Bonus Points for all other eligible purchases on your Card.

 - No Foreign Transaction Fees.
 Enjoy international travel without additional fees on purchases made abroad.

 - Enjoy complimentary Hilton Honors Silver status with your Card.
 Plus, spend $20,000 on eligible purchases on your Card in a calendar year and you can earn an upgrade to Hilton Honors Gold status through the end of the next calendar year.

 - Rates & Fees

-- 14X Hilton Honors Bonus Points for each dollar of eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio
+- 7X Hilton Honors Bonus Points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton Honors portfolio of brands

 - 3X Hilton Honors Bonus Points for all other eligible purchases on your Card

-Additionally, Hilton Honors is a 1:2 transfer partner of Amex Membership Rewards (1,000 Membership Rewards = 2,000 Hilton Honors points).
-That means that the most expensive standard-rate Hilton redemption (95,000 HH points per night) would require 47,500 Membership Rewards Points earned from cards like the American Express® Gold Card or The Blue Business® Plus Credit Card from American Express.
+Additionally, Hilton is one of the many Amex transfer partners.
+You can convert every 1,000 Membership Rewards into 2,000 Hilton Honors points.
+Even most expensive standard-rate Hilton redemption (95,000 Honors points per night at all but two properties) would require transferring 48,000 Membership Rewards points earned from cards like the American Express® Gold Card or The Blue Business® Plus Credit Card from American Express.

-Considering you can buy Hilton points for 0.5¢ per point, you're only getting 1¢ per Membership Rewards point at the 1:2 transfer ratio.
-There's a lot of ways to get more value out of your Membership Rewards points, so we don't recommend using a lot of MR points this way.
-However, it is nice to have the option in case you need to top-off your account balance for a high-value redemption.
+Considering you can buy Hilton points for 0.5¢ per point, you're only saving 1¢ per Membership Rewards point with the 1:2 transfer ratio.
+There's a lot of ways to get more value out of your Membership Rewards points, so we don't recommend using a lot of Membership Rewards points this way.
+However, it is nice to have the option, just in case you need to top off your account balance for a high-value redemption.